 The way your stage is designed will make a big impact on the presentation of your event.
 Here are some things to know:

 Use your full official TEDx logo

 Every stage is required to include your official TEDx logo with your full event name.
 So make sure you create a large logo and place it in a visible space on the stage.
-If you can’t get a stand-up, 3D logo, a projection screen could also work.
+If you can’t get a stand-up, 3D logo, an image on screen, a poster, or a projected logo can also work.